-There is a wealth of heritage and history in old castles, small villages, industrial buildings and artefacts, locks, bridges and small harbours on our waterways, all with their own distinct charm.
+There is a wealth of natural and social heritage and history in old castles, small villages, industrial buildings and artefacts, locks, bridges and small harbours on our waterways, all with their own distinct charm.
 These can be accessed by boat but can also be approached from many of the excellent paths and cycleways that have been built around Irish waterways.

 The intention of the CSIG is to provide information for these areas of interest; to include GPS positioning, links to photographs, historical and industrial heritage material and as much information as our volunteers can gather.

 In the meantime, here is an example of some of the places you may expect to see on the charts.

 I – Paths

 Large stretches of the inland waterways of Ireland have excellent paths that allow walkers and cyclists to savour the delights of our natural and built heritage.
 These paths on the Grand Canal, Royal Canal, and Shannon Erne Waterway, River Barrow, Newry Canal and many stretches around the large and smaller lakes.
 With the Greenway initiative from the EU through the Department of Transport, Tourism and Sport (DTTAS) and local councils, these paths are improving and will allow many more walkers and cyclists to enjoy the waterway corridors.

 Grand Canal – Main Line

-The Main Line of the Grand Canal starts at Inchicore in south Dublin and passes through counties Kildare and Offaly, including towns such as Sallins, Robertstown, Tullamore, Ferbane before terminating in Shannon Harbour, where it meets the mighty River Shannon.
-The Grand Canal Way is open to walkers for the whole length of this stretch and is level and easy to walk.
-Some stretches have specialist paths for bikes including the excellent Dublin cycleway from the city to Lucan Bridge, which has lights and security along it.
-The Greenway in Kildare is going through the planning process in Feb 2019 and work is proceeding on completing the stretch through Offaly.
+The Main Line of the Grand Canal starts at Inchicore in south Dublin and passes through counties Kildare and Offaly, including towns such as Sallins, Robertstown, Tullamore and Pollough, before terminating in Shannon Harbour, where it meets the River Shannon.
+The rural sections of the Grand Canal Greenway are expected to be complete by Summer 2022, providing a way for cyclists and walkers to Shannon Harbour.
+Dublin cycleway from Inchicore to Lucan Bridge has lights and security along it.

 Grand Canal – Circular Line